About the Author

 Janet Maslin wrote in the New York Times that the book is “relentless and fascinating” and “will now haunt us all.”
 New York University Pulitzer Prize winning historian David Levering Lewis says the book reveals “an America holocaust that dare not speak its name, a rivetingly written, terrifying history of six decades of racial degradation in the service of white supremacy.”
 Bill Moyers called Slavery by Another Name “brilliant” reporting.
 Cynthia Tucker, Pulitzer winning editorial page editor of the Atlanta Journal-Constitution wrote that Slavery by Another Name “illuminates … an ignominious economic system that depended on coerced labor and didn’t flinch from savagery toward fellow human beings.
 Blackmon’s exhaustive reportage should put an end to the oft-repeated slander that black Americans tend toward lawlessness.”

-Blackmon joined the Journal in October 1995 as a reporter in Atlanta.
-Prior to joining the Journal, Blackmon was a reporter for the Atlanta Journal-Constitution where he covered race and politics in Atlanta.
-Previously, he was a reporter for the Arkansas Democrat in 1986-1987, and co-owner and managing editor of the Daily Record from 1987 to 1989, both in Little Rock, Ark.
+Prior to his work at The Wall Street Journal, Blackmon was a reporter for the Atlanta Journal-Constitution where he covered race and politics in Atlanta until 1995.
+Earlier, he was a reporter for the Arkansas Democrat in 1986-1987, and co-owner and managing editor of the Daily Record from 1987 to 1989, both in Little Rock, Ark.

 Raised in Leland, Miss., Blackmon penned his first newspaper story for the weekly Leland Progress at the age of 12.
 He received his degree in English from Hendrix College in Conway, Ark.
 He lives in downtown Atlanta and Charlottesville, Va.